 This will open up the conversion settings, where you can adjust the metadata (such as the title, author, publisher and series), change the cover image and set the output format.
 There are a lot of advanced options located in the menu on the left, but for now all you need to do is set the output format in the top-right corner to what you want it to be and click “OK” in the bottom-right corner.

 Other Notable File Formats

 Besides EPUB, MOBI and AZW3, e-books will occasionally come as PDF files.
-This isn’t a great way to format an e-book as PDFs are inefficient, don’t handle larger documents well and don’t display well on mobile devices.
+PDFs aren’t a great way to format an e-book as they are inefficient, don’t handle larger documents well and don’t display well on mobile devices.
 AZW3 is also sometimes referred to as KF8, KPF or KFX, but these names simply reflect updates to the AZW3 format.

 That’s it for our guide to MOBI and EPUB files as well as e-book file formats in general.
-Hopefully, you now have a better understanding of what these terms mean, and what kind of file types you want to be using with your e-reader or reading app.
+Hopefully, you now have a better understanding of what these terms mean and what kind of file types you want to use with your e-reader or reading app.

 What did you think of this guide?
 Did we miss anything you think we should have covered?
 Is there a better e-book conversion program you would recommend?
 Let us know in the comments below.
 Thank you for reading.

 MOBI files are so much larger than other e-book files because the format is designed for compatibility with all of Amazon’s Kindle devices.
 A MOBI file will contain the book itself, which is usually just an EPUB file, and several converted files that are compatible with every version of the MOBI (or AZW3) format.